aleshaleksey/fansys23/skills.md

   - Develop countermeasures to a monster's ability and gain a +4 to saves/attack against it.
 This requires at least one knowledge skill.
     - Time taken: [Monster SP + MP dice] x days
     - Threshold: [(Monster SP + MP dice) / 2]
+- **Learning spells**: The base time for independently learning spells is 108 days per MP dice that it costs to cast.
+A character proficient with academics and with access to relevant resources may make an academics roll at the beginning of this period and subtract the result from the base cost, hence giving an adjusted base time.
+For example, with an academics roll of 24, the base time is reduced to 84 days.
+This can never reduce the base time below 64h per MP dice.
 - **Recognise theory**: Recognise a theory or phenomenon you have previously studied.
   - Threshold = [Research threshold - 5]
 - **Take care**: No. Knowledge and thought have too many hidden variables to take care.